-In the year 2018, the first batch of public service employees became eligible for public service loan forgiveness (PSLF) program.
-These employees were the first ones to have their Direct student loans forgiven with this program.
+In the year 2018, the first batch of public service employees became eligible for the public service loan forgiveness (PSLF) program.
+These employees were the first to have their Direct student loans forgiven with this program.

 With the growing popularity of this program and also an increase in the number of income-driven repayment plans, a greater number of people are becoming eligible for loan forgiveness.
 You could be eligible for the same program as well.

-Have a look below and find out.
+Have a look at this article to find out.

 You might just save yourself a world of trouble if your loans are forgiven.